Cheswick Green Primary School Pupil premium strategy statement

 Challenge number(s) addressed |

-Targeted academic support from teachers and teaching support assistants. |
+Targeted academic support from teachers and teaching support assistants.
+Through a range of individual /group work. |

 EEF Guide to the Pupil Premium ‘Improving the quality of teaching – will also benefit other groups: that is fine.
 Likewise, some forms of targeted academic support or wider strategies will benefit other children, including children with Special Educational Needs and Children in Need.’ |